Pyomo/pyomo/doc/OnlineDocs/model_debugging/latex_printing.rst

    :type latex_component_map: pyomo.common.collections.component_map.ComponentMap
    :param write_object: The object to print the latex string to.
 Can be an open file object, string I/O object, or a string for a filename to write to
    :type write_object: io.TextIOWrapper or io.StringIO or str
-   :param use_equation_environment: If False, the equation/aligned construction is used to create a single LaTeX equation.
-If True, then the align environment is used in LaTeX and each constraint and objective will be given an individual equation number
+   :param use_equation_environment: LaTeX can render as either a single equation object or as an aligned environment, that in essence treats each objective and constraint as individual numbered equations.
+If False, then the align environment is used in LaTeX and each constraint and objective will be given an individual equation number.
+If True, the equation/aligned construction is used to create a single LaTeX equation for the entire model.
+The align environment (ie, flag==False which is the default) is preferred because it allows for page breaks in large models.
    :type use_equation_environment: bool
-   :param split_continuous_sets: If False, all sums will be done over 'index in set' or similar.
-If True, sums will be done over 'i=1' to 'N' or similar if the set is a continuous set
+   :param explicit_set_summation: If False, all sums will be done over 'index in set' or similar.
+If True, sums that have a contiguous set (ex: [1,2,3,4,5...]) will be done over 'i=1' to 'N' or similar
-   :type split_continuous_sets: bool
-   :param use_short_descriptors: If False, will print full 'minimize' and 'subject to' etc.  If true, uses 'min' and 's.t.' instead
-   :type use_short_descriptors: bool
+   :type explicit_set_summation: bool
-   :param fontsize: Sets the font size of the latex output when writing to a file.
-Can take in any of the latex font size keywords ['tiny', 'scriptsize', 'footnotesize', 'small', 'normalsize', 'large', 'Large', 'LARGE', 'huge', 'Huge'], or an integer referenced off of 'normalsize' (ex: small is -1, Large is +2)
-   :type fontsize: str or int
-   :param paper_dimensions: A dictionary that controls the paper margins and size.
-Keys are: [ 'height', 'width', 'margin_left', 'margin_right', 'margin_top', 'margin_bottom' ].
-Default is standard 8.5x11 with one inch margins.
-Values are in inches
-   :type paper_dimensions: dict
    :param throw_templatization_error: Option to throw an error on templatization failure rather than printing each constraint individually, useful for very large models
    :type throw_templatization_error: bool